GrahamAvers/NASA-Inertial-Positioning-System/Altitude/ReadMe.md

 Also Make sure you have the Matlab Mapping Toolbox addon downloaded https://www.mathworks.com/products/mapping.html

-Final_Altitude_Github.m will not work without getElevationsPath.m
+Final_Altitude_Github.m will not work without getElevationsPath.m in the same folder